PaoloTCS/FIL_PDFs/Roberto_Draft.md

 Each level can prove the Gödel sentence of all lower levels but has its own undecidable truths.
 This creates an infinite ladder of ever-more-powerful but always-incomplete systems.

-*(New Addition: Permission system for metasystem transitions based on Physical Incompleteness, as in FIL-Diffusion architecture.)*

 ### 4.6 Implications for Artificial Intelligence

 **Corollary 4.1 (The Scaling Wall).** *Increasing computational resources expands the knowable but never eliminates unknowability:*